yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ### Send Reminder Notification To Reviewers

-Copy this below Workflow Json to a file and save it as .json file like: SendReminderNotificationToReviewersWorkflow.json
+Copy this below Workflow JSON to a file and save it as `.json` file like: `SendReminderNotificationToReviewersWorkflow.json`

 ```
 {